wmde/fundraising-deploy-hosts/README.md

 The file contains an array of deployment objects.
 Each object must have at least a `host` key.
 The script orders the deployments by descending deploy date (in the key `deployedOn`).

+## Committing a new version of `deployments.json`

+Use the command

+	commit_deployments

+to commit a changed `deployments.json` to the remote repository.
+The command will run `git status`, `git add`, `git commit` and `git push origin master`.
+You need to run `commit_deployments` inside the checked out directory and need access credentials for the repository.